RubenFrans/ContextSteering-Unity/README.md

             m_InterestMap[i] = biggestInterestForThisSlot;
         }
 ````
-Then we do the exact same for all the danger map.
+Then we do the exact same for all the danger maps.
 ````
         for (int i = 0; i < m_DangerMap.Count; i++)
         {